Menstrual Cycles and Libido: How Periods Influence Sexual Health

 3. Ovulation Phase (Around Day 14)

-During ovulation, an egg is released from the ovary.
-Estrogen peaks, and 👉 a small rise in testosterone also occurs, which may contribute to increased libido - and both hormones influence desire, though effects differ among individuals.
+What Happens: During ovulation, an egg is released from the ovary.
+Estrogen peaks, and a small rise in testosterone also occurs, which may contribute to increased libido.
+Both hormones influence desire, though effects differ among individuals.

 Impact on Libido:

-Tip: Use this phase to connect with your partner or explore your desires, as heightened libido can lead to a more satisfying sexual experience.
+Tip: Use this phase to connect with your partner or explore your desires, as this is when sexual desire is typically strongest.

 4. Luteal Phase (Days 15-28)

-After ovulation, progesterone levels rise, preparing the body for a potential pregnancy.
-This is also when PMS symptoms start to creep in - think irritability, bloating, and low energy.
+What Happens: After ovulation, progesterone levels rise, preparing the body for a potential pregnancy.
+This is also when PMS symptoms start to appear - including irritability, bloating, and low energy.

 Impact on Libido: